appleforyou/dsvrandom-rv/README.md

 Okay, so what exactly does RV do for you?
 The options are limited in the initial release, but they're enough for a starting point:

 * Dracula's Castle can be unlocked
+* Albus and Barlowe can now be fought at any time without requiring villager collection
 * Item/Glyph locations can be randomized in separate pools
 * The player can select a difficulty level for item placement, representing what kind of challenges they are comfortable with.
 More options will likely be added later, but currently there's three: Vanilla, Creative, and Do Your Worst.
 The difficulty levels are explained further in the options tab, but as an example, Vanilla doesn't place progression at Training Hall, Creative does, and Do Your Worst can place progression at Training Hall even if your only progression items are Redire/Magnes.
 * You can choose whether or not you want to do Cubus/Morbus puzzles for progression.
 This could just be player preference, and more choices like this will probably be added, but this one was important because those puzzles are a no-go if you're using glyph element/behavior randomization.